-For example, a WAF can effectively protect the users behind it, but users cannot realistically expect every site to be protected by a WAF.
+For example, a WAF can effectively protect the users, but users cannot realistically expect every site to be protected by a WAF.
 At the opposite end, in the client's environment, a user might configure a network proxy for all website traffic, with generic rules achieving maximum coverage, but this will often lead to an elevated rate of false positives (FPs).

 Similarly, browser built-in defences are coarse-grained, and work on just a subset of exploits.
 Chrome's XSS Auditor, for example, only attempts to defend against reflected XSS.
-Google recently announced its intention to deprecate XSS Auditor, for reasons including "Bypasses abound", "It prevents some legit sites from working", and "Once detected, there's nothing good to do" [14].
+In May 2019, Google announced its intention to deprecate XSS Auditor (by September 2019, it had been removed from Chrome), for reasons including "Bypasses abound", "It prevents some legit sites from working", and "Once detected, there's nothing good to do" [14].
 Stock et al. [15] propose enhancements to XSS Auditor and cover a wider range of exploits than the auditor, but are limited to DOM-based XSS.
 By contrast, our work covers all types of XSS.

-Implementing adequate server-side protections [16], [17], [18], [19] requires time.
+Implementing adequate server-side protections requires time [16, 17, 18, 19].
 A 2018 study found that the average time to patch a known exploit in the form of a Common Vulnerability and Exposures (CVE), all severities combined, is 38 days, increasing to as much as 54 days for low severity CVEs, and the oldest unpatched CVE was 340 days old [20].
+A more recent study found that 56% of reported vulnerabilities were exploited within seven days of public disclosure, an 87% rise over 2020 [?].

-Server-side defences also do not commonly protect against client-only forms of XSS, e.g., reflected XSS, or persistent client-side XSS, which use a browser's local storage or cookies as an attack vector.
+Server-side defences also rarely protect against client-only forms of XSS, e.g., reflected XSS, or persistent client-side XSS, which use a browser's local storage or cookies as an attack vector.
 Steffens et al. [21] present a study of persistent client-side XSS across popular websites and find that as many as 21% of the most frequented web sites are vulnerable to these attacks.
 To provide users with the means to protect themselves in the absence of control over servers, we believe that a client-side solution is necessary.

 A number of existing solutions in this area also suffer from high rates of false-positives and false-negatives.
-For example, NoScript [8] works via domain white-listing, thus by default, JavaScript scripts and other code will not execute.
-However, not all scripts outside of the whitelist should be assumed to be malicious.
-Browser-level filters like XSS Auditor use general policies and can therefore incorrectly sanitize non-malicious content.
+For example, NoScript [8] works via domain allow-listing: by default, JavaScript and other code will not execute.
+However, not all scripts outside of the allowlist should be assumed to be malicious.
+Browser-level filters like XSS Auditor use general policies and can incorrectly sanitize non-malicious content.

 We posit that the DOM is the right place to mitigate XSS attacks as it provides a full picture of the web application.
-While most of the functionality we provide could be done by a network filter in front of the browser, we take advantage of additional browser context.
+While most of the functionality we provide could be done by a network filter for the browser, we take advantage of additional browser context.
 Particularly, when an exploit occurs as a result of user interactions, like in response to a click, our approach benefits from knowing the initiating tab to filter the response.
-Previous client-side solutions have opted for detectors that were generic and site-agnostic [22], [3], [23].
-Our work goes in the opposite direction, and tries to instead prevent precisely-defined exploits in specific applications.
+Previous client-side solutions have opted for detectors that were generic and site-agnostic [22,3,23].
+Our work goes in the opposite direction, and tries to instead prevent preciselydefined exploits in specific applications.